ChadwickCSP/AdventureQuest/README.md

     * For advanced, you should include 5 variables
 * A description of each Room in your adventure
     * For advanced, you need at least 10 rooms
-* A flowchart for 2 of your rooms
+* A flowchart for at least 3 of your rooms
-    * You should try to select your 2 most complex rooms and create a flowchart describing the room
+    * You should try to select your first 3 rooms and create a flowchart for each one.

 ### Milestone 3 Deliverables